eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 Additionally, I performed the `make` -> `build` -> `check` after each updated file to ensure that everything was cool.

 ##### Keep track of updates
-Now that I've completed replacing `chondro` with `faux_cell` in the files that reference `chondro`.
+Now that I have completed replacing `chondro` with `faux_cell` in the files that reference `chondro`.
 Before committing I made sure the test and examples passed with the update.
 If it did not, I just skipped.
 Though, the only file that occurred in was `spc.fit.poly.R`

 The files that have a reference to `chondro`, but I did not touch are:
 `chondro.R`